Mogoșoaia

 Mogoșoaia is a commune in the west of Ilfov County, Muntenia, Romania, composed of a single village, Mogoșoaia.

 In late 17th century, Constantin Brâncoveanu bought land here, and, between 1698 and 1702, he built the Mogoșoaia Palace.

+The commune is situated in the Wallachian Plain, at an altitude of 95 m, on the banks of the Colentina River, which widens here into the Lake Mogoșoaia.
+It is located in the central-west part of Ilfov County, in the northwestern outskirts of the national capital, about 16 km from downtown Bucharest.

+At the 2021 census, Mogoșoaia had a population of 9,820; of those, 74.79% were Romanians, and the others of unknown ethnicity.